Dynamics and Shocks from H$\alpha$ Emission of Nearby Galaxy Mergers: Encounter Parameters of Equal Mass Mergers - Result

-\textbf{UGC 12914:} The velocity map of this system, shown in Figure \ref{fig:obssys:velcollage}, point in the direction of why our method cannot reconstruct the observed features.
-Fibers with strong \ha\ line emission are scattered in the region between the two galaxies, and the velocity of Group 1 components do not show an smooth rotation.
-The gas in the bridge contains a significant amount of shocks.
-In addition, powerful HI, CO, radio continuum, and X-ray emission is detected in the bridge, suggesting that the gas originally in the two discs have been stripped off as a result of a virtually head on encounter \citep{Condon:1993ea,Braine:2003cu,2003AJ....126.2171G,Vollmer:2012gr,Appleton:2015ew}.
-It does not accompany the rest of the baryons, particularly the collisionless stars, anymore and it can not be reconstructed by \textsc{identikit} test particles.

-\textbf{NGC 5257/8:} NGC 5257 has a prominent tail in HI that is absent in the optical image.
-This tail played an important role in the modeling by \cite{Privon:2013fs}.
-Without the information in the extended tail we do not have the same constraints to pin down the encounter parameters.
-Furthermore, the model presented by \cite{Privon:2013fs} indicates that NGC 5258 is in a nearly polar orbit.
-According to \cite{Mortazavi:2016hv}, the modeling method we used does not result in a good convergence when any of the galaxies is in a polar or retrograde orbit, so assuming that the model of \cite{Privon:2013fs} is correct we should have expected a similar failure.
+However, the dynamical modeling method we used did not well converge for the other systems.
+This failure is likely to be the result of different potential factors.
+In \textbf{UGC 12914} we do not find a smooth rotation in velocity of star-forming components.
+The gas in the bridge is highly shocked, and powerful HI, CO, radio continuum, and X-ray emission is detected in the bridge, suggesting that the gas in two discs have been stripped off as a result of a virtually head on encounter \citep{Condon:1993ea,Braine:2003cu,2003AJ....126.2171G,Vollmer:2012gr,Appleton:2015ew}.
+The gas in the bridge does not accompany the rest of the baryons, particularly the collisionless stars, and it can not be reconstructed by \textsc{identikit} test particles.
+In \textbf{NGC 5257/8} and \textbf{Arp 87} at least one of the galaxies seem to be in polar orbit (\citealt{Privon:2013fs} for NGC 5257/8).
+According to \cite{Mortazavi:2016hv}, the modeling method we used does not result in a good convergence when any of the galaxies is in a polar or retrograde orbit, so we should have expected similar failure for these two systems.

-\textbf{Arp 87:} This system consists of an edge-on and a nearly face-on galaxy, so even without a reconstructed model of the orbit, we can be certain that one of the galaxies is closer to a polar or retrograde orbit rather than a prograde one, and the limitation of our method in modeling mergers with polar and retrograde orbits applies.
-Moreover, even though we find a smooth rotation in the \ha\ velocity near the center of both discs, the tidal tails do not display any detectable \ha\ emission.
-Lack of velocity information in the tails introduces more degeneracy to the reconstructed dynamical models.